johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 Before we get to the code, there is one more pesky little problem.
 When we add this margin to a logit, the goal is to make the logit smaller so that it is harder to classify the sample correctly.
 However, there is an edge case where adding the margin actually increases the logit.
 Suppose by some twist of fate $\theta_{x_0,w_0}$ is actually $\pi$ radians.
 In this scenario, the $\cos(\theta_{x_0,w_0})$ would be -1, the smallest possible value for the cosine of an angle.
 If we add a margin of 0.5 radians, then we would have $\cos(\theta_{x_0,w_0} + m) = \cos(\pi + 0.5) \approx -0.88$.
 This is actually larger than -1, which is not what we want.
 This problem arises any time that $\cos(\theta_{x_0,w_0}) < \cos(\pi - m)$.

 So how do we fix this problem?
 Well, the paper doesn't seem to address this case.
 If we think about the scenario when this happens, it is when the embedding is pointing in the opposite direction of the class center.
-If the embedding and the class center are pointing in opposite directions, then the logit for the correct class should already be quite small.
-Sure adding the margin might, unintentionally, increase the size of the logit instead of decreasing it, but it's a small favor as the logit will still suck.
+If the embedding and the class center are pointing in opposite directions, then the logit for the correct class would already be quite small.
+Sure adding the margin might, unintentionally, increase the size of the logit instead of decreasing it, but it's a small favor as the logit will still suck anyway.
 My solution to the problem is to just pretend it doesn't exist, and it seems to work well enough.

 With all of that out of the way, here is the code for ArcFace Additive Margin Loss: